Judge blocks Trump administration from enforcing new detention policy on migrant children

 CLICK HERE TO GET THE FOX NEWS APP

-The administration has enacted several policies aimed at curbing the flow of migrants to the border.
-Migrants now have to wait in Mexico for their immigration court hearings and anyone crossing a third country on their way to the U.S. must seek refuge there before applying for asylum.
+The Trump administration has enacted several policies aimed at curbing the flow of migrants to the border.
+Migrants now have to wait in Mexico for their immigration court hearings and anyone passing through a third country on their way to the U.S. must seek refuge there before applying for asylum in America.

 Hundreds of thousands of migrants have been detained at the border in recent years as many Central American families flee violence and poverty.